The Epona Trust – What We Do

 Working closely with other animal welfare organisations in the protection and care of ponies and horses, it is often the case there are more animals in need of help than the resources and funds available to help them.

-Adults and children showing a reasonable level of competence in horse care and in riding may take a suitable horse or pony on loan.
+Adults and children showing a reasonable level of competence in horse care and in riding may sponsor a suitable horse or pony.
 This is a good way to develop a one-to-one relationship with your horse or pony without having sole responsibility for it and with the support and encouragement of professional and knowledgeable staff.
+Both ridden and non-ridden sponsorships are available.

-For further information about the work of the Trust, how you may help, or loaning a horse, pleaseĀ contact us by e-mail, telephone or in person.
+For further information about the work of the Trust, how you may help, or sponsoring a horse, please contact us by e-mail, telephone or in person.